 Executive Director of Global Security

 J. Scott Thomson is Holtec’s Executive Director of Global Security.
 In this role, Mr. Thomson leads all aspects of Holtec’s Security Program, as well as Holtec’s acquired shutdown nuclear plants.
-Mr. Thomson is also Holtec’s Corporate Governance Officer.
+Mr. Thomson is also Holtec’s Corporate Governance Officer and is head of the Administrative Group.
 His vision for corporate governance is articulated in the Chief Governance Officer’s communique.